In Colombia, cattle farmer declares truce with jaguar - RFI

 The family has long banned hunting of wild animals -- jaguar food -- on the property.

-Now 61, Barragan seeks the cats out rather than dreading a sighting.
+Now 61, Barragan seeks the cats out rather than dreading a sighting.#photo1

 He spends a large part of his day combing through footage on hidden cameras dotted across the farm, which has also become a nature reserve, in Colombia's eastern Casanare department.